Address and Remove Barriers to Ensure Inclusion and Safety

 Students of color can experience unique challenges when studying abroad.
 Specific training for trip leaders and study abroad professionals should be provided to anticipate and recognize potential hurdles and barriers students of color may experience to help ensure equitable, inclusive, and safe participation.

-Join us on September 27, 2022, when our expert presenters will share how to find new ways to encourage participation in study abroad opportunities for students of color, how to examine systems in place with an eye towards equity and inclusion, and best practices to provide the critical training needed to both trip leaders and students.
+Our expert presenters share how to find new ways to encourage participation in study abroad opportunities for students of color, how to examine systems in place with an eye towards equity and inclusion, and best practices to provide the critical training needed to both trip leaders and students.
 Foster cross-campus collaboration to ensure students of color feel supported before, during and after their study abroad experience.

 Institutions and global partners need to put appropriate planning and training in place to help safeguard the safety and well-being of your students of color studying and traveling abroad.
 Intentional training and cultural competence will help staff and leaders mitigate risk, educate students to participate in safety and inclusion efforts, and respond appropriately and effectively when faced with a crisis.